Color term: Stage II (red)

 Stage II implements a third term for red.
-Objects begin to rely less on their brightness for classification and in this stage we instead see each term cover a larger scope of colors.
+Objects begin to rely less on their brightness for classification and instead, each term cover a larger scope of colors.
 Specifically, blue and other darker shades continue to be described as black, yellow and orange colors are classified with red, and other bright colors continue to be classified with white.

 In the Bambara language, there are three color terms: dyema (white, beige), blema (reddish, brownish), and fima (dark green, indigo, and black).